Deformations of algebras in noncommutative geometry: Dglas, the Maurer-Cartan formalism, and proof of formality theorems

-In turn, this re-expresses as a sum over all graphs in the upper half plane $\{(x,y) \mid y \geq 0\} \subseteq \bR^2$, up to isomorphism, which have a single vertex on the $x$-axis (corresponding to $f$), which is a sink, and have $m$ vertices in the upper-half plane, corresponding to $\pi$, each of which has two outgoing edges.
+We are interested in the case that $f$ is an element of the Poisson center of $\cO(X)[\![\hbar]\!]$, which means that $f$ corresponds to a vertex (in the upper-half plane) with no outgoing edges (it is a polyvector field of degree zero).
+Since $\pi$ is a bivector field, the term $\pi^{\wedge m}$ corresponds to $m$ vertices in the upper-half plane with two outgoing edges.
+Thus, the above sum re-expresses as a sum over all graphs in the upper half plane $\{(x,y) \mid y \geq 0\} \subseteq \bR^2$, up to isomorphism, which have a single vertex labeled by $f$ in the upper half plane with no outgoing edges and $m$ vertices labeled by $\pi$ with two outgoing edges each.
 Moreover, we can discard all the graphs where the two outgoing edges of a given vertex labeled by $\pi$ have the same target, i.e., we can assume the graph has no \emph{multiple edges}, since $\pi$ is skew-symmetric, and thus the resulting bilinear operation (cf.~\S \ref{ss:dq-fla}) would be zero.

-The remaining graphs thus consist of oriented circles of vertices labeled by $\pi$ in the upper-half plane, together with another arrow from each vertex labeled by $\pi$ to the vertex labeled by $f$ on the $x$-axis.
-Kontsevich calls such graphs \emph{wheels}, because one can redraw it, forgetting about the condition that the graph lie in the upper half plane, with the vertex labeled by $f$ in the center, and one obtains a wheel.
+As a result, we conclude by counting that each vertex labeled by $\pi$ has exactly one incoming edge, and the vertex labeled $f$ has $m$ incoming edges, one from each vertex labeled by $\pi$.
+We can express such a graph as a union of oriented $m$-gons labeled by $\pi$, with each vertex of each $m$-gon pointing to a single additional vertex labeled by $f$.
+In the case where there is a single $m$-gon, we put the vertex $f$ in the center of the $m$-gon, and the resulting graph looks like a wheel, so is called a \emph{wheel}.
+We consider a general graph to be a union of wheels (where the union is taken by gluing the vertices labeled $f$ together to a single vertex).

+As we explain in Exercise \ref{exer:kont-duflo}.(ii), the differential operator corresponding to an $m$-gon is $x \mapsto \tr((\ad x)^m)$, and we explain in part (iii) that the differential operator attached to a union of $m_i$-gons is the product of these differential operators.
+Then, in part (iv), we deduce that Kontsevich's isomorphism should be obtained from a linear map $\Sym \mfg \to U \mfg$ sending $x^m$ to a polynomial in $x$ and $\tr((\ad(x))^j)$, as in the Kirillov-Duflo isomorphism.

-Kontsevich computes that the weights of such graphs, with $k$ wheels, are the \emph{product} of the weights of each wheel individually, considered as a subgraph.
-Moreover, by a symmetry argument he uses also elsewhere, he concludes that the weight is zero when $k$ is odd.
-This is enough information to deduce that, if Kontsevich's morphism \eqref{e:pc-c-lie-u} differed from Duflo's, then it would have to differ by an automorphism of $U_\hbar \mfg$ of a form which is impossible, and hence the two coincide.
+Kontsevich shows that the weight of a union of wheels is the product of the weights of the wheels.
+Moreover, by a symmetry argument he uses also elsewhere, he concludes that the weight is zero when a wheel has an odd number of edges.
+This shows (see Exercise \ref{exer:kont-duflo}.(v) below) that Kontsevich's isomorphism must be the composition of $\symm$ and an operator of the form \eqref{e:kd-fla} except possibly with different coefficients than $\frac{B_{2k}}{4k(2k!)}$.

+Finally, Kontsevich shows that there can only be at most one isomorphism of this form, so (without computing them!) his coefficients must equal the $\frac{B_{2k}}{4k(2k!)}$.